See index to all the chapters for Putting Out the Planetary Fire

 One challenge is how to convey the grim reality of climate change and the need for radical action now without creating a sense of fear and despair that paralyzes the listener into inaction.

 Some are critical of the scientific community for not being more assertive in conveying how desperate the situation really is.
 This led to the creation of XR Scientists, scientists who agree with Extinction Rebellion that it is time to take direct action to confront catastrophic climate and ecological breakdown.

-Climate change is already happening, so the real questions are how bad will it be and to what extent will humanity be able to adapt to it.
+Climate change is already happening, so the real questions are how bad will it be and to what extent humanity will be able to adapt to it.
 And the sooner we act, the greater the chance that future generations will have an opportunity for a decent quality of life.
-Nor can we know exactly how the planet will react to ever increasing levels of greenhouse gas emissions.
-Climate activists must spur far more dramatic action while also conveying a sense of hope rather than doom.
+We can never know exactly how the planet will react to ever increasing levels of greenhouse gas emissions, but climate activists must spur far more dramatic action while also conveying a sense of hope rather than doom.